runtimeverification/javamop/README.md

 	``git apply stdAJC-1.7.1.patch``

 4. Build the AspectJ project using ant.
 During the build process, an error like "property 'local-properties' not at ..." may occur.
-In this case, you can go to `build` directory of AspectJ source code, create a copy of the file `sample.local.properties`, and then rename it to `local.properties`.
-After doing this, this build problem should be solved.
+In this case, you can go to `build` directory of AspectJ source code, create a copy of the file `sample.local.properties`, and then rename that copy to `local.properties`.
+After doing this, the build problem should be solved.

-``N.B.`` This AspectJ patch is intended to be used with `JDK 7`, it is not compatible with `JDK 8` at the current stage.
+``N.B.`` The updated AspectJ libraries you get by going through the above operations are intended to be used under `JDK 7`, and they are not compatible with `JDK 8` at the current stage.

 After generating the new AspectJ libraries and deploying them, you AspectJ compiler should be able to handle the classes with huge methods now.